 Feed early and often starting with the "magic hour".

-First breast is dinner; second side is dessert (optional).
+The first breast is dinner; the second side is dessert (optional).

 Put the tip of the nip on the top of the lip.

 Aim for 10-30 min per side the first few days.

 Feed at least 8 times every 24 hours (every 2-3 hours).

 Keep track of diaper output.